-- Springtime property maintenance is often mostly about clearing up from the mess of the winter weather.
+- Springtime property maintenance jobs are often mostly all about clearing up from the mess of the winter weather.

 - Clean out your gutters and down pipes using a water hose, make sure that they drain freely.